The best sales presentations occur when the salesperson isn’t speaking.

 That’s because the if the seller isn’t speaking, the prospect is the one talking.

 And when prospects talk, they help the salesperson understand what she needs to sell.
 This would require the salesperson to, um, shut up.

 Listening is a powerful selling tool because it builds trust.
 The more you listen to another person, the more she trusts you.
 Here are five selling tips to help you talk less when meeting with clients and prospects.
 Check out the YouTube video link below for a bonus tip.

-5 cool ideas for better listening
+5 cool ideas for talking less

 1. Pausing makes you a brilliant conversationalist.

 An artful pause has many benefits.
 First, it keeps you from interrupting.
 Second, you show careful consideration by not jumping in with your own comments at the earliest opportunity.
 A third benefit of pausing is greater clarity because you’ll better understand what the other person is saying.

 2. Show interest in others and others will show interest in you.